gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 The DTLS Chunk can use one of out of multiple sets of cipher suit and corresponding key materials.
-Which has been used are explicitly indicated in the key-id field.
+Which has been used are explicitly indicated in the DCI field.

 The following information needs to be provided when setting Keying material: